Afghanistan's Karzai blasts U.S., marring Hagel visit

 Hagel has sounded hopeful that a deal could be reached on their continued deployment but acknowledged no breakthroughs were made in his talks with Karzai.

-It was unclear how Hagel's trip would be viewed by U.S. Republicans who bitterly fought his nomination to become defense chief, portraying him as soft on Iran and questioning his judgment.
+It was unclear how Hagel's trip would be viewed by U.S. Republicans who bitterly fought his nomination to become defence chief, portraying him as soft on Iran and questioning his judgement.

 Hagel at times appeared sympathetic to the stresses of political life that Karzai must endure.